China Looks at U.S. Tech-Limiting Measures and Sees Gunboat Diplomacy

 (JIM WATSON/AFP/Getty Images)

-The last Opium War ended 176 years ago, but Beijing remembers the battle well — particularly the West's penchant for gunboat diplomacy.
+The last Opium War ended 176 years ago, but Beijing remembers the battle well -- particularly the West's penchant for gunboat diplomacy.
 Memories of Western coercion and blockades have already prompted China to bolster the country's navy and take aggressive steps in the South China Sea.
 Beijing, however, is now preparing to respond to another type of blockade after the U.S. Commerce Department added the Fujian Jinhua Integrated Circuit Co. to the list of entities facing restrictions, essentially barring the export, re-export or transfer of U.S.-origin technology, commodities or software to Fujian Jinhua without a special export license.

 The action against Fujian Jinhua is tantamount to a blockade on the company.
 Because of this, the measures are certain to provoke an emotional response among China's leaders, who will see them as an attack on China's future development – and perhaps more fundamentally – its sovereignty.
 And far from convincing China to...